samjulien/blog/_posts/2018-05-21 emberjs-auth.markdown

 ember generate component app-nav
 ```

 > Note!
 When naming components in Ember, you must have a `-` somewhere in the name.
 That is how Ember knows this file is a component.
-In the [Ember JS Docs](https://guides.emberjs.com/release/components/defining-a-component/) you will find that it prevents things like avoiding name duplication with HTML element names or helps Ember automatically know that it is a component.
+In the [Ember JS Docs](https://guides.emberjs.com/release/components/defining-a-component/) you will find that it prevents things like name duplication with HTML element names or helps Ember automatically know that it is a component.

 That command created the `component/app-nav.js` file and it also automatically created `templates/components/app-nav.hbs`.
 We will be using that file soon!